steviet108/Solidity-Smart-Contracts/README.md

 ![eth_image](Resources/eth_image.png)

-Solidity Smart Cortracts that allow joint user's the ability to deposit into a saving's account and withdraw, Trustlessly.
-This Smart Contract called JointSavings could be deployed onto the Ethereum Blockchain and it would be Immutable.
+Solidity Smart Cortract that allow joint user's the ability to deposit into a saving's account and withdraw, Trustlessly.
+This Smart Contract called ``` JointSavings ``` could be deployed onto the Ethereum Blockchain and it would be Immutable.
 Some functionality in the JointSavings smart contract includes :

-- Deposit
+- Deposit Ether

-- Withdraw
+- Withdraw Ether

 - Check account balance

-- Check who was the last to withdraw
+- Check what address was the last to withdraw

 - What was the last withdraw amount

+- Customize the joint savings address's

 ## Technologies & Installation